CSSF

 Safety Forum e.V.

-Launched in 2014 and incorporated as a registered association in 2018, the Container Ship Safety Forum e.V.
-(CSSF) is a global business-to-business network and industry association that is aiming to improve safety performance and management practices in the container shipping industry.
+The Container Ship Safety Forum e.V.
+(CSSF) is an international industry association and global business-to-business network, established in 2014.
+The CSSF is dedicated to improving safety performance and management practices in the container shipping industry.

 Overview